mnm-team/tamarin-ikev2/README.md

 The code ran in an virtual environment with 40 vCPU cores, 180 GB RAM and with standard Ubuntu.
 It took about 30 mins to complete.

 Smaller setups may also work.

+## Results (see .png-files)

+As a result of running the code, Tamarin outputs a picture that shows the traces it can find to fulfill the code.
+When there is a trace that contains an attack (e.g., leaking a key), this can be spotted in the picture.

+The .png-files in this repository are the results from running ikev2.spthy and pq-ikev2.spthy respectively.
+They show now attack possibilities but only a valid protocol run; this means, the impact of key leakage is accurately represented in the model.